dostergaard/astro-core/README.md

 - Support for FITS and XISF file formats
 - Comprehensive metadata extraction
 - Statistical analysis of astronomical images
+- Quality metrics for image comparison and selection
 - Modular design for flexible integration
 - Pure Rust implementation with minimal dependencies